nikolay12/ruby-braintree-hosted-fields/README.md

-# V.Zero Ruby demo using Sinatra
+# Braintree [hosted fields](https://developers.braintreepayments.com/javascript+ruby/guides/hosted-fields/) demo using Ruby and Sinatra

-This is a reall basic example of the Braintree Dropin JS Client Library in Sinatra to make a Credit Card or PayPal payment.
+This is a reall basic example of Braintree [hosted fields](https://developers.braintreepayments.com/javascript+ruby/guides/hosted-fields/) and some of the callbacks that are available.

 ## Technology